th-we/deskflow-wiki/Workarounds.md

       etc
       alt=altgr

-Be sure to save this file someplace safe, where Synergy will be able to find it but it won't be messed with, and point Synergy to this file using the "Use existing configuration" option.
+Be sure to save this file someplace safe, where Deskflow will be able to find it but it won't be messed with, and point Deskflow to this file using the "Use existing configuration" option.

 Some people have better results going the other way, using altgr=alt instead.
 Try this if you continue having troubles with the above example.

-For recent versions of Synergy, at least partial success has been reported with using
+For recent versions of Deskflow, at least partial success has been reported with using

       altgr = shift

-for the clients in the Screen section of the Synergy configuration file (same place as above) instead.
+for the clients in the Screen section of the Deskflow configuration file (same place as above) instead.